ohpensource/platform-cicd/README.md

 - Analyse the commits from the pull request that has been merged to main branch and extract the necessary information.

 :warning: Attention!
-You need to merge pull requests so their commits are present in the merge commit.
+You need to merge pull requests in a way their commits are present in the merge commit.
 To do so, merge your pull request as "squash".

 - Summarise all the pull request changes into you CHANGELOG.md file.
 - Deduce the new version from those commits (your commits must follow conventional-commits!
 Check out the _check-conventional-commits_ action).